Tribox-Design/tribox-gatsby-website/content/work/tres-water-company.md

 date: 2021-01-22T14:05:29.266Z
 title: Tres Water Company
 thumbnail: ../assets/tres-cover.jpg
-shortDescription: Tres Water is a Cebu-based water company aiming to be the city’s one-stop-shop water system.
 description: |+
   Tres Water is a Cebu-based water company aiming to be the city’s one-stop-shop water system.
 They